al3jandrosg/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

    .. note::

       To stop the Web Services API Server, use the :command:`stopwsapi` command.
-For other options run the :command:`setwsapi –h` command.
+For other options run the :command:`setwsapi -h` command.

 #.
 If you are not using an existing CPG, create a CPG on the HPE 3PAR storage
    system to be used as the default location for creating volumes.